Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the small family car segment and utilize the same 5-door hatchback body style and the front wheel drive system, it all comes up to the specific hybrid engine choice they offer.
 The first one has a Hyundai-engineered powertrain under the hood, a 4-cylinder, 16-valves 141hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 122hp engine designed by Toyota.

-ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that both brands display similar results in faults and breakdowns, when all the models are taken into account.
+ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that both brands display similar results in faults and breakdowns, when all the models are taken into account.
 That's the official data, while our visitors describe reliability of Hyundai with an average rating of 4.5, and models under the Toyota badge with 4.6 out of 5.
 Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
-We should definitely mention that owners of cars with the same powertrain as the Korean car rank it on average as 3.0, while the one under the competitor's bonnet gets 4.9 out of 5.
+That apart, owners of different cars powered by the same engine as the Korean car rank it on average as 3.0, while the one under the competitor's bonnet gets 4.9 out of 5.

 Performance & Fuel economyBoth of the cars accelerate exactly the same, so we couldn't put one above the other.
 Car No. 2 is faster though, reaching top speed of 180 kilometers per hour, 2km/h more than the other car.
 When it comes to fuel economy the winner has to be the Korean car, averaging around 1.1 liters of fuel per 100 kilometers (257 mpg), in combined cycle.
 We can't ignore that 173% difference compared to the Japanese car.